anastasia-dragomanQA/fake-store-api-testing-project/API_Test_Cases.md

 1. Send GET request to /products/9999

 **Expected Result:**
-- Status code is 404 OR empty response
+- Status code is 404 Not Found
 - No product data is returned
 - Response format is JSON
 - No valid product data is returned